rpm-software-management/dnf5/doc/dnf5.conf-todo.5.rst

 ``gpgkey_dns_verification``
     :ref:`boolean <boolean-label>`

-    If enabled, DNF5 will attempt to automatically verify PGP verification keys using the DNS system.
+    If enabled, DNF5 will attempt to automatically verify OpenPGP verification keys using the DNS system.

     This option requires the unbound python module (python3-unbound) to